John F. Kennedy's Presidential Medal of Freedom Sash

 Credit LineJohn F. Kennedy Presidential Library and Museum, Boston, MA; Gift of President Lyndon B. Johnson

 Use Restriction StatusRestricted - PossiblyUse Restriction NoteCopyright and other proprietary rights may be held by individuals or entities other than the John F. Kennedy Presidential Library and Museum.
 The John F. Kennedy Presidential Library and Museum does not warrant that the use of these materials will not infringe on the rights of third parties holding the rights to these works, or make any representations or warranties with respect to the application or terms of any international agreement, treaty, or protections that may apply.
-It is the user’s responsibility to determine and satisfy any copyright or other use restrictions.
+It is your responsibility to determine and satisfy any copyright or other use restrictions.
+Pertinent regulations can be found at 36 C.F.R 1254.62.In Collection(s)

 On view